earlgreyhot1701D/12-angry-rows/README.md

 ## 🔐 Data Ethics and Redaction

 To protect confidentiality:
-- No real case numbers, locations or source file information is included in the public repo.
+- No real case numbers are included in the public repo.
-- The file `juror_etl_output_SAMPLE.csv` contains **only sample data with anonymized case IDs**.
+- The file `juror_etl_output_SAMPLE.csv` contains **only sample data with anonymized case IDs and calculated 'Jurors Not Used' column**.
 - Real exports are retained privately and used only for internal analysis.

 ---